se-omarayman/Therania/README.md

 -   Win include their specialization

--   Will include their billing price

 -   Will include reviews from other users

 ### 4. <u>All therapists page:</u>

--   Will include a list of all therapists, with the ability to search and filter by: name, price/hr, specialization, country.
+-   Will include a list of all therapists, with the ability to search and filter by: name, specialization, country.

 -   will have the ability to choose a therapist which redirects you to their page.